What Is Diabetes?

 • Diabetes – 6.5% or higher

-Once you have diabetes, even if you get it under control with insulin or medication, you still have to deal with its long-term effects on your organs.
-You will always be considered diabetic, even if you don’t require medication.
+Once you have diabetes, even if you get it under control with insulin or medication, you will still have to deal with its long-term effects on your organs.
+Even if you don't require medication, you will always be considered a person living with diabetes.

-In a time when frozen foods and fast food make it far too easy to choose convenience over nutrition, we’ve moved away from what our bodies really want and need—fresh, healthy foods that aren’t loaded with hidden sugars and fats.
+Eat good food.
+In a time when frozen and fast foods make it far too easy to choose convenience over nutrition, we’ve moved away from what our bodies really want and need — fresh, healthy foods that aren’t loaded with hidden sugars and fats.

 Find more in-depth information about diabetes monitoring and treatment in our series of easy-to-understand videos.

-Sources: Diabetes Fast Facts, leaving site icon The Centers for Disease Control and Prevention, 2023; Blood Sugar and Insulin at Work, leaving site icon Prediabetes, leaving site icon American Diabetes Association, 2022.
+Sources: Diabetes Basics, leaving site icon The Centers for Disease Control and Prevention, 2024; Blood Glucose and Insulin, leaving site icon Prediabetes, leaving site icon American Diabetes Association